-- The entire list of available names is reviewed, including the existing facility names list and new names generated from outreach. - Staff recommends a shorter list of names that meets the criteria for Commission/Board review.
-The names on this list shall be previously researched and vetted, particularly names of people. - Commission/Board discusses and narrows down to short list of names.
+- The entire list of available names is reviewed, including the existing facility names list and new names generated from outreach. - Staff recommends a shorter list of names that meets the criteria for Commission/Board review. - Commission/Board discusses and narrows down to short list of names.